lawsonpd/fintech-bootcamp-homework/README.md

 ### Weeks 8 & 9: Group project I

+In this group project we developed a scenario in which a portfolio manager was tasked with selecting one of a handful of portfolios, given the context of the COVID-19 pandemic.
+We used ante- and intra-COVID stock price data to simulate future prices.

-In this group project my task was to build a module that, given a list of stock tickers (i.e. an investment portfolio), analyzes the predicted returns of the portfolio based on an aggregation of Monte Carlo simulations.
+My task was to build a module that, given a list of stock tickers (i.e. an investment portfolio), analyzes the predicted returns of the portfolio based on an aggregation of Monte Carlo simulations.

 [Project summary](https://github.com/lawsonpd/Coming-Back-from-COVID-19-A-Short-Term-Portfolio-Plan/blob/master/README.md)